 Tiny Quizzes: These will be short assignments of a couple of questions each to help keep you on track with the material and to provide me with feedback on how the class is going, probably about one a week, due within a few days.
+These occur strictly via the course website.

 Assignments: These are going to be longer assignments that might require you to do some reading or writing or solve more problems.
-Two of these will be short writing/analysis/research reports of 500 words, while one will be a comprehensive problem set to prep for the exam.
-Expect several weeks of notice.
-Details on ACORN to come.
+One will be an essay/report of 500 words, the other a practice final.